- Parents Home

 Here are some things to keep in mind until your child's next checkup at 15 months:

-- Give your child whole milk (not low-fat or skim milk, unless the doctor says to) until 2 years of age.
+- Give whole milk (not low-fat or skim milk, unless the doctor says to) until your child is 2 years old.

-- Limit your child's intake of cow's milk to about 16–24 ounces (480–720 ml) a day.
+- Limit the amount of cow's milk to about 16–24 ounces (480–720 ml) a day.
 Move from a bottle to a cup.
-If you're nursing, begin offering pumped breast milk in a cup.
+If you're breastfeeding, you can offer pumped breast milk in a cup.

-- Serve iron-fortified cereal and iron-rich foods (such as meat, tofu, sweet potatoes, and beans) in your child's diet.
+- Include iron-fortified cereal and iron-rich foods (such as meat, tofu, sweet potatoes, and beans) in your child's diet.

 - Encourage self-feeding.
 Let your child practice with a spoon and a cup.